login

 COMMENTS

-One left and one right example with each solution are shown.
+One left and one right example with each solution are shown for help.

 This BP is fuzzy for multiple reasons.
 How obvious it is that an example fits a rule is subjective.
 Also, somebody could read the simplicity of all included examples as part of a Bongard Problem's solution.
 For example, the more obvious version of "square number of dots vs. non-square number of dots" could be interpreted as "square small number of dots arranged in easy-to-read way vs. non-square small number of dots arranged in easy-to-read way."